dvidos/handcrafted-os/nursery/build-attempt3/making.md

-The script `tools/configure.sh` is calculating sizes and is creating the files `config.mk`, `config.sh` and `config.h`, that are included in makefiles, scripts, source.
+The script `tools/configure.sh` is calculating sizes and is creating the files `config.inc.mk`, `config.inc.sh` and `config.inc.h`, that are included in makefiles, scripts, source.

 The main product will the `os.img` image file, in this folder. 🔥 It will contain the bootloaders, the kernel, and a populated file system.